IBMaxin/freqtrade-mcp/README.md

     - "Delete the trade lock with ID 123."
     - "Remove lock number 45."
     - "Unlock the trade with ID 7."

+18. **Restart Bot**:
+    - "Restart the trading bot."
+    - "Kill and restart the Freqtrade API."
+    - "Stop and start the bot again."

 ## License